isc-projects/bind9/doc/arm/reference.rst

 be used by system administrators to get access to statistics information of the name server.

-This statement intends to be flexible to support multiple communication protocols in the future, but currently only HTTP access is supported.
-It requires that BIND 9 be compiled with libxml2 and/or json-c (also known as libjson0); the ``statistics-channels`` statement is still accepted even if it is built without the library, but any HTTP access will fail with an error.
+This statement is intended to be flexible to support multiple communication protocols in the future, but currently only HTTP access is supported.
+It requires that BIND 9 be compiled with libxml2 and/or json-c (also known as libjson0); the ``statistics-channels`` statement is still accepted even if it is built without the library, but any HTTP access fails with an error.

 An ``inet`` control channel is a TCP socket listening at the specified ``ip_port`` on the specified ``ip_addr``, which can be an IPv4 or IPv6 address.
-An ``ip_addr`` of ``*`` (asterisk) is interpreted as the IPv4 wildcard address; connections will be accepted on any of the system's IPv4 addresses.
+An ``ip_addr`` of ``*`` (asterisk) is interpreted as the IPv4 wildcard address; connections are accepted on any of the system's IPv4 addresses.
 To listen on the IPv6 wildcard address, use an ``ip_addr`` of ``::``.

 If no port is specified, port 80 is used for HTTP channels.
-The asterisk "``*``" cannot be used for ``ip_port``.
+The asterisk (``*``) cannot be used for ``ip_port``.

-The attempt of opening a statistics channel is restricted by the optional ``allow`` clause.
+Attempts to open a statistics channel are restricted by the optional ``allow`` clause.
 Connections to the statistics channel are permitted based on the ``address_match_list``.
 If no ``allow`` clause is present, ``named`` accepts connection attempts from any address; since the statistics may contain sensitive internal information, it is highly recommended to restrict the source of connection requests appropriately.

-If no ``statistics-channels`` statement is present, ``named`` will not open any communication channels.
+If no ``statistics-channels`` statement is present, ``named`` does not open any communication channels.

 The statistics are available in various formats and views depending on the URI used to access them.
 For example, if the statistics channel is configured to listen on 127.0.0.1 port 8888, then the statistics are accessible in XML format at http://127.0.0.1:8888/ or http://127.0.0.1:8888/xml.
-A CSS file is included which can format the XML statistics into tables when viewed with a stylesheet-capable browser, and into charts and graphs using the Google Charts API when using a javascript-capable browser.
+A CSS file is included, which can format the XML statistics into tables when viewed with a stylesheet-capable browser, and into charts and graphs using the Google Charts API when using a JavaScript-capable browser.

 Broken-out subsets of the statistics can be viewed at http://127.0.0.1:8888/xml/v3/status (server uptime and last